It’s officially time to Drop Everything and Read for DEAR Day!

 From yucky weather to being behind on laundry, any excuse is a good excuse for a DEAR Day, you guys!

-For example, if I planned a DEAR Day in advance and the weather happened to be 70, cloudy, and perfect, my kids would much rather be outside riding bikes than inside reading all day.
+For example, if I planned a DEAR Day in advance and the weather happened to be 70, cloudy, and perfect for outdoor play, my kids would much rather be outside riding bikes than inside reading all day.

 As much as I love a good plan, I thoroughly enjoy our spontaneous days of reading most of all.